 There are also firms in offshore jurisdictions that provide white label versions of trading services from firms such as Saxo Bank.
 While Saxo seemingly won’t accept US clients directly – although I have had contradictory information on this – some of these introducing firms reportedly will, at least if you go along with the fiction of never having accessed their website before.
-Investors Europe in Gibraltar and Thales Securities in Panama seem to fall into this category and may be worth investigating.
+Investors Europe in Gibraltar and Panama Wall Street (previously called Thales Securities) in Panama seem to fall into this category and may be worth investigating.

 If a foreign brokerage allows US residents to open an account, they will typically not allow them to purchase US shares through that account.
 However, there will usually be no special restrictions on other markets.